 Although the problems posed by the coronavirus pandemic are the same worldwide, the ability of communities to respond effectively is vastly different.

-Our grassroots partners have delivered emergency food parcels to thousands of families in eleven nations on four continents.
-They have also given hand-hygiene supplies, and raised awareness of how people can protect themselves..
+Our grassroots partners have delivered emergency food parcels to thousands of families on four continents.
+They have also given hygiene supplies, and raised awareness of how people can protect themselves..

-As many countries try to move to a ‘new normal’, post-lockdown, or face repeated lockdowns and curfews as they experience more waves of infection, Global Care’s coronavirus response will focus on:
+As countries try to move to a ‘new normal’, post-lockdown, or face repeated lockdowns and curfews as they experience more waves of infection, Global Care’s coronavirus response is focussed on:

 Families: We need to keep children safe with feeding, and support with rent payments, where lockdown continues, and in post-lockdown scenarios where many daily-wage jobs have disappeared.
-This will be on an as-needed basis while economies and communities recover.
+This is on an as-needed basis while economies and communities recover.

 Education: The UN warns of a ‘generational catastophe’ because of the disruption to education worldwide.
 But bringing children back to our partners’ schools, homework clubs and children’s centres in a Covid-secure way has not been easy.
 We have funded hand sanitisers, hand-washing stations and face masks, and extra measures to allow social distancing, including extra classrooms, desks or even staff.
 Crucially, many children have become disengaged from learning after a year of missed schooling.
 They are at risk of dropping out of school forever.
 We are helping them to re-engage and get back on track, with extra tuition and learning support programmes.
 This is currently our major funding priority.